-National Planning Policy Framework (2012) states at paragraph 137 that "Local planning authorities should look for opportunities for new development within Conservation Areas ... and within the setting of heritage assets to enhance or better reveal their significance.
-Proposals that preserve those elements of the setting that make a positive contribution to or better reveal the significance of the asset should be treated favourably."
+National Planning Policy Framework (2018) states at paragraph 200 that "Local planning authorities should look for opportunities for new development within Conservation Areas ... and within the setting of heritage assets, to enhance or better reveal their significance.
+Proposals that preserve those elements of the setting that make a positive contribution to the asset (or which better reveal its significance) should be treated favourably."

 Formulating an appropriate design in the context of a sensitive conservation area such as Kelsale can be a difficult challenge.
 High quality modern design can work successfully.
-Historicist recreations can also be acceptable, but they are not always achieved well, particularly where the existing buildings abound in decorative features or have carefully proportioned facades.
-Certain characteristics can however, be used as inspiration without resorting to copying, (Kelsale's late nineteenth century arts and crafts buildings which borrow details from earlier vernacular structures form part of this tradition).
+Historicist recreations can also be acceptable, but they are not always achieved well, particularly where the existing buildings abound in decorative features or have carefully proportioned façades.
+Certain characteristics can however, be used as inspiration without resorting to copying, Kelsale's late nineteenth century arts and crafts buildings which borrow details from earlier vernacular structures form part of this important tradition.
 Such an interpretation can ensure that new design is both creative and contextual.